 - Nature of the Incident -- Located in the upper left-hand corner of the face of the card, this field gives the essential information about the type of incident reported and where it was reported to have occurred.
 This would be recorded by the dispatcher, preferably during the conversation with the reporting party.
 The name of the reporting party and his or her relation to the event should be written or checked off, as the case may be.
 As an example, if a clerk in a store were to report a robbery, the clerk's own name would be written as the reporting party.
 Beat and sector can be entered later from the location, and as time permits. - Principal Party -- This is the person or organization with the greatest connection with the event.
 Frequently the victim, it can also be a suspect or other person intimately involved with the incident.
 It is always the name under which the principal record of the event will be filed.
 Basic information about the Principal Party and his or her connection with the event can be checked off here.
-In some cases, dispatchers will be able to obtain this information during the original call, especially where the Reporting Party is also the Principal Party, or is an employee in the case of an organization.
-Frequently, however, completion of the Principal Party entry will be delayed until the responding officer has completed his preliminary investigation.
-In the example of the robbery mentioned above, where a clerk in a store was the Reporting Party, the name of the store would be placed as Principal Party, and the Victim box would be checked to show the link between the fields.
+In some cases, dispatchers will be able to obtain this information during the original call, esly where the Reporting Party is also the pal Party, or is an employee in the case organization.
+Frequently, however, tion of the Principal Party entry will be d until the responding officer has comhis preliminary investigation.
+In the e of the robbery mentioned above, where a in a store was the Reporting Party, the f the store would be placed as Principal and the Victim box would be checked to he link between the fields.